Droid00000/Frost/README.md

 # Database related credentials.
 Postgres:
   URL: "postgres://URI_HERE"

-# URI and password for the Lavalink node.
-Lavalink:
-  Username: ""
-  Password: ""
 ```

 Many of these variables are undocumented because the bot is meant for personal use.